Topromm/Sentence-Builder/README.md

 A lightweight sentence building game bot written for Discord using Python!

-## What does this bot actually do?
+## What does it do?
-Sentence Builder is used for collaborative sentence writing in a designated Discord channel.
+Sentence Builder is used for collaborative sentence writing in a designated chat/channel.
 The bot has several features to help ensure that the sentences are written correctly and to prevent spamming.

 The bot has the following capabilities: